 If you want neither wigs nor hair dyeing you still can have a cool hair style with wearing Halloween hair accessories.
 Here are my favourite ones:

 If you feel you need some change red hair colour is also an option to try this autumn.
-In this post I’m gonna write about this colour but from another point of view.
-It’s not really about different shades to choose but that special something I –and I think many others, too – have always felt about redheads.
-In the primary school I had a schoolmate with natural red hair and I always looked at her with wonder in my eyes (and thoughts).
+In this post I write about this colour, but from another point of view.
+It’s not really about different shades to choose, but that special something myself –and I think many others, too – have always felt about redheads.
+At the primary school I had a schoolmate with natural red hair and I always looked at her with wonder in my eyes (and thoughts).
 She was the only one with this hair colour so I found her really special and unique.
-As a child I have always felt to be some magic behind her red hair and to be honest I still have this feeling as an adult.
+As a child, I have always felt to be some magic behind her red hair and to be honest, I still have this feeling as an adult.
 Maybe it’s because of the fact that natural red hair is not that common.
 Actually less than 2 percent of people are born with red hair.
 It’s defined by our genes and it’s possible that you have this gene nevertheless only your child or grandchild will have this magical hair colour because a person needs two copies of that gene to show up.
 Well, there is the chance to see if you carry this gene or not thanks to some DNA test.

 Today’s beauty industry is really huge.
 It’s able to solve so many problems and to fulfill so many wishes that any of us can choose whatever hair colour we like.
 It’s up to what we want and you certainly have several different options to colour your hair.
 Colour it red and take part of the magic behind red hair.
 Today’s huge product range gives us the chance the make some influence on our appearance that has been so desired since ancient times.
 As far as I see all shades of red are special but some of them are so striking that you need to be brave to wear them.

 Well, it’s the fact that there’s some magic around this hair colour.
-There are unbelievable stories in history and mythology about redheads but unfortunately being special and unique doesn’t always bring positive things with itself.
+There are unbelievable stories in history and mythology about redheads, but unfortunately being special and unique doesn’t always bring positive things with it.
 Ones usually look distrustfully at people who are different.
 And natural red hair is really rare.
 In the past people found this hair colour so strange that correlations were drawn between red hair and some negative power and witchcraft.
-Here are some examples for different beliefs about redheads.
-They also shows there is some magic behind red hair.
+Here are some examples of different beliefs about redheads.
+They also show there is some magic behind red hair.

-Ancient Greeks believed that redheads are of bad characters and will become a vampire after death nevertheless even Achilles and Aphrodite were said to have red hair.
+The ancient Greeks believed that redheads are of bad characters and will become a vampire after death, nevertheless even Achilles and Aphrodite were said to have red hair.

-Romans…well… they had different belief.
+Romans…well… they had different beliefs.
 Red-haired slaves were really sought because they believed it meant better luck.
 Do you have any doubts about the magic behind red hair?

 In the twelfth century Theopilus Presbyter made instructions to make gold and the blood of a redhead was an essential ingredient for that purpose.